-Foundation is the substructure that transfers the load from super-structure to the soil beneath.
+Foundation is the substructure that transfers the load from the superstructure to the soil beneath.
 It is responsible for the stability of the whole structure.
 There are 2 types of foundation naming shallow foundation and deep foundation.
+In this article, we are discussing the shallow foundation.

 The features of a shallow foundation are as follows: